Ksaboor/GameOfWar1.0/README.md

 # Objective
     Provide a set of code on how you would design a detail version of the classic card game of war
+# The OutCome
+ * Inputs: This program does not ask use for any input.
+ * Output: The winner of War card game.
 # War

 * Each player gets half a shuffled deck of cards